sbbala07/Zero-to-Hero---Python-Programming/README.md

 ✅ Perform operation using conditional and comparision operators.

-✅ Differnet type of data structure Lists, Tuple, set and dictionary and perform some basic functions.
+✅ Different type of data structure Lists, Tuple, set and dictionary and perform some basic functions.

+✅ Different tasks using logical and conditional operators.

 ✅ Some basic quiz about the basics of python programming.